Okmedia-LLC/opencart-custom-category-product/README.md

 - PHP 7.1 or higher

 ## Uninstallation
-To remove the module, navigate to `Extensions > Extensions > Modules`, find `CustomCategoryProduct`, and click `Uninstall`.
+To remove the module, navigate to `Extensions > Extensions > Modules`, find `Custom Category Product`, and click `Uninstall`.
 This will remove the module and all associated data from your OpenCart store.

 ## License
 This module is proprietary and is intended for internal use within the company.
 Redistribution or use outside the company is prohibited.